 The only thing you need to do is get rid of them.
-That means kill them off.
-There is no room, or time to find a friendlier way of removing them.
+That means to kill them off.
+There’s no time to find a friendlier way of removing them.
 After all, you can’t just ask them to move out.
-Even if we were in some bizarre, alternate world, where they understood you, they wouldn’t even bother to consider your request anyways.
+Even if we were in some bizarre, alternate world, where they understood you, they wouldn’t even bother to consider your request anyway.

 You have two options.
 One, you hire a professional exterminator to come and take care of everything.
 Or two, you kill them yourself; and you do it immediately.
 Option number one is great for those who can afford the extra monthly expenses.
 However, option number two is way more practical for most of us who have a tighter budget.

-- Mix and spray Gentrol (using a sprayer) to stop them from maturing into adults that can reproduce
+- Mix and apply an insect growth regulator (I recommend Gentrol) to stop them from maturing into adults that can reproduce.

-Alternatively, you can also use other slower, but still very effective methods of dealing with them.
+Alternatively, you can also use another slower, but still very effective, and in my opinion, a more permanent method of dealing with them including:

 The IGR’s I recommend most are:

 Don’t delay and let this problem grow into an even bigger one that can potentially get beyond your control.
-If you see baby roaches in the kitchen or anywhere in your home at all then follow these steps to get rid of them.
+If you see baby roaches in the kitchen or anywhere in your home at all then, learn to identify them correctly (more details about identification can be found here), and follow the steps here to get rid of them for good.

 Photo Credit: David Resz